 A 4 Star Hotel has a larger range of facilities available and the design is high quality.
 All service standards are aimed towards pleasing the guest.
 These hotels are usually located near city centres and are equipped with dining areas, exclusive facilities such as in-house gyms and swimming pools.
+The term 4-star can be used for various hotel types including boutique hotels, resorts, and aparthotels.

 Firstly the hotel must have a clearly designated reception area.
 It must have at least 5 bedrooms available for rent – additionally, all of these rooms must come with en suite bathrooms.
 The hotel must be accessible to the guest 24 hours a day.
 A restaurant or dining area must serve breakfast and dinner throughout the week.
 Furthermore the hotel must have a liquor license and an area where beverages can be served.
 All areas of operation should meet the Four Star level of quality for cleanliness, maintenance and hospitality, and for the quality of physical facilities and delivery of services.
 As from the moment of registration, guests are granted access at all times during the day and evening without the need of a key.
 The restaurant must be open a minimum of 6 days a week, serving bar snacks or more.
 If the hotel does not have a restaurant it must be located in the vicinity of one.
 Room service must be available with 24/7, the menu should include cooked breakfast and full dinner during restaurant opening hours.